 While skylights are a great way to bring more natural light into your home, they can be hard to install, result in unwanted heat buildup, and are prone to leaking.

-Tubular skylights solve these problems by using a small diameter round lens on the roof to gather sunlight and shine it down a reflective metal tube to an diffuser mounted on the ceiling.
+Tubular skylights solve these problems by using a small-diameter round lens on the roof to gather sunlight and shine it down a reflective metal tube to a diffuser mounted on the ceiling.

-The lens acts to concentrate the light, even when the sun is low in the sky, while filtering out 99% of harmful UV rays.
+The lens concentrates the light, even when the sun is low in the sky, while filtering out 99% of harmful UV rays.
 ODL Tubular Skylights are designed to minimize heat gain in the home and exceed government ENERGY STAR standards.

-The 10” diameter skylight illuminates rooms as large as 150 square feet with up to 3,750 lumens of light — the equivalent of three 100-watt bulbs — while the 14” model can provide enough light for an area twice that size.
+The 10-inch-diameter skylight illuminates rooms as large as 150 square feet with up to 3,750 lumens of light — the equivalent of three 100-watt bulbs — while the 14-inch model can provide enough light for an area twice that size.

-Due to the reflective qualities of the tube, the ceiling diffuser can be offset up to a 45 degree angle from the skylight, allowing it to fit around obstructions.
+Due to the reflective qualities of the tube, the ceiling diffuser can be offset up to a 45-degree angle from the skylight, allowing it to fit around obstructions.